 How much does it cost to get a property and casualty insurance license in New York?

 The total cost of getting a property and casualty (P&C) insurance license in New York is at least $302, but can reach nearly $500 based on the type of pre-license education course you choose.
 The costs include:

 Insurance Pre-license Education Course Fee: $139 via Kaplan

 Application Fee: $80 application fee the New York State DFS Secure Portal

 How long does it take to process a property and casualty insurance license application in New York?

-This process typically takes one to five business days.
+It will take up to one to five business days for you to become an insurance agent.
 You’ll receive an email once the New York State DFS reviews your application.